 - Bucket or Plant Pot for the Base of the Tree: I bought the base for my trees at a cheap store and only cost one pound each.
 You can not go wrong with a price like that.
 It all depends on how much you want to spend so look around the shops and decide.
 Make sure that the base is big enough to hold the tree branches but small enough to be in proportion with the finished Christmas tree.

-- Medium-Sized Rocks and Stones: If you are lucky enough to live near a beach or the sea you can pick these up easily enough.
-If you live in the city then your local garden centre will have them quite cheaply.
+- Medium-Sized Rocks and Stones: If you are lucky enough to live near a beach or the sea, you can pick these up easily enough.
+If you live in the city, then your local garden centre will have them relatively cheap.